-The inverse problem is then to determine all the conductance functions of a bijective network in terms of the Dirichlet-Neumann relation and the underlying graph with boundary.
+The inverse problem is the problem of determining the conductance functions of a bijective network given the Dirichlet-Neumann relation and the underlying graph.

 Definition 4.3.
 A graph Γ with boundary is strongly recoverable if no two distinct bijective network structures on Γ have the same Dirichlet-Neumann relation. Γ is weakly recoverable if no two distinct monotone linear bijective network structures on Γ have the same Dirichlet-Neumann relation.